 A sweet black and white Staffordshire Bull Terrier inspires homeless artist John Dolan.
-George serves as a faithful canine companion, muse and a savoir for the 42 year old homeless, ex-con in Shoreditch.
+George serves as a faithful canine companion, muse and a savior for the 42 year old homeless, ex-con in Shoreditch.

 Staffordshire Bull Terrier Inspires Homeless Artist